 The ADB advises the project on strategic directions in the sector to assess the overall approach, use cases and field trials and their implications.
 ADB meetings also serve as an opportunity to identify changes in the framework and new challenges and opportunities.
 In addition, the ADB advises in the communication of results to stakeholders and helps in opening dissemination paths in preparation for exploitation.
 Members of the ADB support the communication of the project results and insights and thereby ensure European-wide acceptance and usability of the Platone project outcomes.
-ADB members are invited to selected Platone driven events (e.g. family of projects joint online event in November 2020 or the Platone midterm conference, September 2021, launch event of the FlexCommunity February 2022).
+ADB members are invited to selected Platone driven events (e.g., past events like family of projects joint online event in November 2020 or the Platone midterm conference, September 2021, launch event of the FlexCommunity February 2022 and future events like the final conference, study tours etc.).
+All recommendations of the ADB members are considered for the current and upcoming project phase.